ethanp/programming/Notes/Data Structures Notes.md

 with doing *anything* with the data on that page, so we're just trying to minimize those two (read and write) operations.

-#### Invariants / Structure / Properties
+### Invariants / Structure / Properties

 Choose an **"order"** \\(t ≥ 2\\).
 It seems everyone defines the 'order' differently, and this is very confusing.
-I'm going with the definition in *Cormen et al.* because the whole tree is very thoroughly and clearly enunciated there.
+I'm going with the definition in *Cormen et al.* because the whole B-Tree is very thoroughly and clearly enunciated there.
 The Wikipedia page is pretty good too though, but uses Knuth's (different) definition of 'order'.
-Cormen calls this the "minimum degree" of the tree, and surely that is less ambiguous than calling it the 'order'.
+Cormen calls this version the "minimum degree" of the tree, and surely that is less ambiguous than calling it the 'order'.

 1. All leaves have the same depth (viz. the tree's height)
 2. Each node has *at most* \\(2t-1\\) keys